tradingview/rest_integrations_docs/source/Integration_overview.rst

 How trading integration works .............................
-The trading integration uses a "client-server" architecture: requests from the user's browser are sent directly to the broker's server.
+The trading integration uses a client-server architecture: requests from the user's browser are sent directly to the broker's server.
 The TradingView server is not involved in this data exchange.
 An exception is a request to `/permissions`_.
 It is sent from the TradingView server to give the user access to the data.